-The Company has also received two subpoenas from the SEC for the production of documents and information, including relating to the merger between DiamondPeak and Legacy Lordstown and pre-orders of vehicles.
-The Company is responding to the SEC's requests and is cooperating with its inquiry.
+The Company has also received two subpoenas from the SEC for the production of documents and information, including relating to the merger between DiamondPeak and Legacy Lordstown and pre-orders of vehicles, and the Company has been informed by the U.S. Attorney's Office for the Southern District of New York that it is investigating these matters.
+The Company has cooperated, and will continue to cooperate, with these and any other regulatory or governmental investigations and inquiries.